shabin5785/LearnAngularJS/Doc_4.md

+- Always use property binding if the value is not just a plain string, like an JS object or complex one.

 - Service is a normal typescript class.
 No annotation is added to it.
 Now dont just import the service class to another class and call methods inside that.
 Thats not the normal service behaviour.

 - instead of us creating and using the object of service class, Use the Angular dependency injector to inject the objecct of the service and use it.